New Spinal Rehabilitation Unit for South Wales

 - 26-bed spinal cord injury rehabilitation

 - New facility GIFA totalling 5726m2

-The project involves the refurbishment of 4248m2 over three internal templates, taking them back to the structure before adding four new single and double height extensions totalling an additional 1400m2.
+The project involved the refurbishment of 4248m2 over three internal templates, taking them back to the structure before adding four new single and double height extensions totalling an additional 1400m2.
 The finished building features a slate tile roof.

-Operating within a live hospital site, the project team have had to put in place complex logistic plans across the wider hospital facility to minimise the impact of the construction process, whilst allowing the health board to continue to provide a facility that supports and cares for the patients and enables staff to deliver an exceptional service.
+Operating within a live hospital site, the project team had to put in place complex logistic plans across the wider hospital facility to minimise the impact of the construction process, whilst allowing the health board to continue to provide a facility that supports and cares for the patients and enables staff to deliver an exceptional service.

 Neal Stephens, managing director of Willmott Dixon Wales and The West said: